31 August 2010

 It's a Danish study.
 What do you think it's going to say?
 Zimbabwe is numero uno?

 I also want to know how Turkmenistan came in at no. 18, ahead of Luxembourg and the UAE.
-Turkmenistan is still a functioning dictatorship, only recently gotten rid of a dictator who:
+Turkmenistan is still a functioning dictatorship, only recently gotten rid of a dictator who:“spent his 21 years in power building Turkmenistan into one of the world's most isolated regimes while imposing his mark on the gas-rich Central Asian state.

 He styled himself Turkmenbashi, or "Father of all the Turkmen", and spent giant sums building sumptuous memorials to his own wisdom, including a 75-metre-tall (246 feet) tower in central Ashgabat whose summit is a statue of himself.”.

-Elsewhere in Denmark happy-happy-land:
+Elsewhere in Denmark happy-happy-land:"A note on happiness:

 Danes may well be the most contented people around but, as someone recently said, true happiness is not measurable and having low expectations met doesn’t really count.
 It might also be pointed out that answering survey questions about how happy one is as a Dane doesn’t rule out the possibility that one might tell fibs for fear that say, Sweden, will pip you in the happiness rankings.
 Remember, happiness is a patriotic duty: keep on grinning.